How to add color to wood burning

-There are many ways of coloring wood burning projects.
+There are many ways to color woodburning projects.
 One way is to use stencils.
-Stencils are like miniature wood burning patterns.
+Stencils are like miniature woodburning patterns.
 They are created with an object called a grommet.
-You can create things like animals, trees, etc. Grommets come in various sizes and make stenciling easier.
-You can use them with a variety of things other than wood.
+You can create things like animals, trees, etc. Grommets come in different sizes and make it easier to create stencils.
+You can use them not only for wood but also for various other materials.
 You can color plastic to create permanent stencils.
-You can paint china with stencils to give a delicate finish.
-If you wish to use a stencil to create a design on a wooden surface, you can paint a design with a hand tool or a hand sander, then place the stencil on the surface and burn.
-We will assume that you already have the best wood for pyrography.
+You can paint porcelain with stencils to give it a fine finish.
+If you want to use a stencil to create a design on a wood surface, you can paint a design with a hand tool or hand sander, then place the stencil on the surface and fire it.
+We assume that you already have the best wood for pyrography.

 Adding color to wood burning

 Wood burned art is so beautiful but adding color makes it magical.
-A little pop of color gives a dramatic effect to your project, and your item becomes live.
+A little pop of color dramatically affects your project, and your item becomes live.
 There are multiple ways to add color to wood that makes projects beautiful.

 You need a walnut hollow creative Woodburner, walnut hollow wood surface, color medium of choice, and sealant if you want.
 Other coloring options are chalk, pastels, food dyes, colored pencils, oil paints, and crayons.

 Choose a wood surface that suits your project.
+Basswood surfaces are beautiful when painted, and pine and Birch’s wood are good alternatives.
 Walnut Hollow wood surfaces make better surfaces.
-Basswood surfaces are beautiful when painted, and pine and Birch’s wood are also good alternatives.

-Design your piece, and wood burn it onto the surface you have chosen.
+Design your piece, and wood burn it onto your chosen surface.
 That allows you to showcase your creativity.
 The process makes painting smooth and easy to use.